RamiresOliv/MinecraftServerMenu/Redirect.md

     if (page == null) { window.location.href = "RequestError?code=page for redirect not found"}

     if (page == "https://github.com/gabrielramires/MinecraftServerMenu/wiki") {
-        compatible.innerHTML = "wiki page _confiabled_ - in github and from gabrielramires."
+        compatible.innerHTML = "wiki page _confiabled_ - in github and from gabrielramires.";
     }

     function Return() {